 At the furthest end of the spectrum is a property that is ‘over improved’ for the neighborhood that it is in.
 This happens when a home is upgraded far beyond any other home in the neighborhood, and other sales in the area do not support the value of the home that has been upgraded.

-There is of course nothing wrong with upgrading a home with more luxury items if this has meaning to you, however, if you are looking at maximizing the value of your purchase plus improvements mortgage (or for any renovation project) then installing lower-cost fixtures or upgrades, that look good and with reasonable quality, should help you realize a stronger return.
+There is of course nothing wrong with upgrading a home with more luxury items if this has meaning to you, however, if you are looking at maximizing the value of your purchase plus improvements mortgage (or for any renovation project) then installing lower-cost fixtures or upgrades, that look good and with reasonable quality, should help you realize an optimal return.

-For more information and strategy on the purchase plus improvements mortgage, connect with Altrua today.
+For more information and strategy on the purchase plus improvements mortgage, connect with us at Altrua today.